Medhu/Tubastga/README.md

 Source code for sound is created by Dr. Martin Carlisle and James Davis and abstracted to package form by Capt.
 Patrick Maes.

+Artwork is from 'Battle of Wesnoth" at https://wiki.wesnoth.org/ There is a list credits to artists at https://wiki.wesnoth.org/Credits